eljefe303030/Melius/README.md

 3. [Legendary Module Recycler](https://www.nexusmods.com/starfield/mods/6074) great mod that give you the ability to remove modules from legendary weapons and spacesuits etc. This can make you overpowered if not used responsibly.
 4. [Royal Recycler Patch](https://www.nexusmods.com/starfield/mods/10581?tab=files) not essential but recommend if you use Legendary Module Recycler, as this keeps the text changes from Royal Galaxy.

+## Known Issues

+1. MO2 will report SFBGS004.esm and ShatteredSpace.esm as unmanaged.
+This is not something that will affect you, the game will run correctly.
+This is due to the version of MO2 we are allowed to use.
+The latest MO2 dev build fixes this but we are unable to include that in a Wabbajack list.
+2. The Explorer Spacesuit Replacer - Starborn Mesh Swap mod causes the Explorer spacesuit, helmet, and boostpack meshes to not show.
+For example, Dr Percial Walker when wearing a spacesuit will have a missing body.
+Disable this mod to fix this, this can be done safely without starting a new save.
+I will remove this mod in the next version.

 ## Changelog